stratisproject/StratisBitcoinFullNode/Documentation/commenting-policy.md

 who will later read the code, try to fix bugs in it, or otherwise use it.

 Many people *know* that commenting the code is the right thing to do, yet they still create a lot of uncommented code.
-The list of reasons why one did not comment the code is endless, but most common reasons are:

- * coding without comments is faster and we have deadlines,
- * well written code does not need a comment (code is far better describing what code does than English),
- * we can add comments later.

-All these reasons and other excuses why the code is not commented make it harder for the future reader of the code to understand it.
+Regardless the reasons, not having comments makes it harder for the future reader of the code to understand it.

 Yes, it is true that you should always try to write the code as if you could not write any comment to it.
 Having a well defined [code style](./coding-style.md) helps with that.
 But regardless how good your code is, you still need to add comments.
 Writing comments captures intent and this is something that raw code can not do.
 If the code is buggy and there is no comment anywhere, how can you tell that the code is buggy?
 If you are not the one who wrote it and you have